yoshimario/art/art-interface/README.md

 ## 🤝 Contributing

-We welcome contributions!
+We welcome any contributions!
 If you'd like to contribute to the Art Decoder project, follow these steps:

 1. Fork the repository.